Learning quantum dynamics with latent neural ODEs: Main results

-\textit{1) Generated dynamics}.
-After training the QNODE on trajectories from both quantum systems, we test if the model will produce dynamics that resemble the training data and satisfy the von Neumann (time-local Lindblad master) equation for the closed (open) quantum system case.
+After training the QNODE on trajectories from both closed and open quantum system dynamics for the single-qubit Hamiltonian $\hat{H}_1$, we test if the model will produce dynamics that resemble the training data and satisfy the von Neumann (time-local Lindblad master) equation for the closed (open) quantum system case.
 To generate quantum dynamics from the QNODE we initialize the dynamics randomly in the latent space by sampling $\hidden ^{\mathcal O}(t_0) $ from a standard Gaussian distribution.
 Using that random latent point, we generate quantum dynamics and extrapolate forwards in time for an additional four \textbf{as}.
-We plot the dynamics generated by the QNODE on the Bloch sphere and compare with its training data in \figref{fig:the_model} (b) for the QNODE trained on the closed system and \figref{fig:gen_hup} (a) for the the QNODE trained on the open system.
-Inspecting the dynamics in both, it is apparent that the QNODE is able to generate similar dynamics to the training data.
+We plot the dynamics generated by the QNODE on the Bloch sphere and compare them with its training data in \figref{fig:the_model} (b) for the QNODE trained on the closed system and \figref{fig:gen_hup} (a) for the QNODE trained on the open system.
+Inspecting the dynamics in both, it is apparent that the QNODE can generate similar dynamics to the training data.
 Importantly, the generated dynamics obeys quantum mechanics since in \figref{fig:the_model} (b) $||\Psi(t)||_{2} \approx 1$ for the training and extrapolation time while in \figref{fig:gen_hup} (b) $||\Psi(t)||_{2} $ decays towards $0$ as expected in an open quantum system, where we have bit-flip and dephasing noises, i.e., $\textbf{A}_1=\hat{\sigma}_-$ and $\textbf{A}_2=\hat{\sigma}_z$, with sets of parameters for $\Gamma$, which is sampled from a Gaussian Distribution (see SM \ref{SM:methods_data}).
 Here, $||\mathcal{C}||_2$ is $l_2$-norm of the vector $\mathcal{C}$.

+Quantitatively, we find that the QNODE trains and performs very well for both closed and open quantum trajectories.
+The average mean squared error (MSE) between the exact and reconstructed ones are shown in \figref{fig:closed_reconstruct} and \figref{fig:open_reconstruct}.
+They are in the order of $10^{-2}$ for the worst cases.